 (Kids only – grown-ups should head straight to the sensible information in the Press Pack or on the School Visits and Events page.
 If you do read this, Marie denies everything.)

-Marie Basting is the author of Princess BMX, a true story which provides conclusive proof that magic is real and bikes are the new broomstick.
-OK, that is a big fat lie, but Marie mostly speaks the truth particularly on Tuesdays when she teaches synchronised swimming to mermaids and helps out at a shelter for homeless goblins.
+Marie Basting writes funny books for children – so funny a devoted reader in Rochdale once laughed so hard their head fell off.
+OK, that is a big fat lie, but Marie mostly speaks the truth except on Tuesdays when she teaches synchronised swimming to mermaids and helps out at a shelter for homeless goblins.

 On Wednesdays Marie hunts boggarts with her friend Zana the brave.

-Princess BMX is Marie’s debut novel.
-But she plans to write lots more as soon as she has finished watching Adventure Time.
-Marie loves Adventure Time because, like Princess BMX, it is a kind of modern fairy tale, and Marie wants to show children that magic is everywhere even if it is sometimes hard to find.
+Marie has written two novels, Princess BMX and My Family And Other Romans, but she plans to write lots more as soon as she has finished watching Adventure Time.
+Marie loves Adventure Time because, like her first book, Princess BMX, it is a kind of modern fairy tale, and Marie wants to show children that magic is everywhere even if it is sometimes hard to find.
 That sounds corny but trust me it is not as corny as Marie’s feet.

 Marie posing with a BMX.

-Marie first had the idea for Princess BMX while watching BMXers at the famous Undercroft skate park on the South Bank.
+Marie had the idea for Princess BMX while watching BMXers at Undercroft skate park on the South Bank.
 When Marie was a kid, BMX was for boys and she wasn’t brave enough to try extreme sports anyway.
 Not being brave or confident enough was a bit of a theme for Marie, but the good news is she eventually got over this and decided she wouldn’t let fear hold her back anymore.
-She gave up her job and decided to write books.
+She gave up her job and decided to write books about children who have amazing adventures and learn to be true to themselves.
 The bad news is Marie is absolutely rubbish at BMX.
 Hopefully, her books are better.
 You decide.

 When Marie isn’t writing or watching the telly, you’ll probably find her mooching around Manchester with her husband, son and most unusual of pets, Polly Woo.
 As you can see, Polly is a very rare cross between a womble and a wookie.